-Stay at home for 5 days and avoid contact with other people.
+Stay at home for 5 days after exposure and avoid contact with other people.
 On the 5th day perform a laboratory test (PCR or Rapid Antigen Test).
 After the 5th day, use a mask of high respiratory protection (N95 or KN95 or FFP2) or double mask for at least another 5 days.

 In case of symptoms or a positive laboratory test, the instructions for category A apply.